Treatment After Diagnosis

 - Treatment of the small intestine with corticosteroids temporarily if the inflammation is severe.

 - Taking dietary supplements if nutritional deficiencies are found.
 However once the small intestine heals, there should be no need for dietary supplements if your diet is well-balanced and nourishing.
 You should consult a dietitian to help you get started on a nutritious gluten-free diet.

 The Coeliac Society is here to help you stick to your gluten-free diet.
 There are plenty of foods that are naturally gluten-free.
 Also, the range of specialised gluten-free products is growing all the time.
-Have a look at the choosing food section of this website for more information.

 Symptoms usually improve within a few weeks of starting a gluten-free diet.
 However blood test results and biopsy may not return to normal for one or two years.
 Children usually recover faster than adults.

-Initially you should follow up with your doctor every 6 months.
+Initially, you should follow up with your doctor every 6 months.
 Your doctor will repeat the blood tests to ensure that the gluten-free diet has been effective.
 After your antibodies have returned to normal, a further biopsy can be carried out to check that the small intestine has healed.

 If your blood test and/or biopsy results show that you are responding well to the gluten-free diet it is important to stick to it.
 If you eat gluten your small intestine will become damaged again and your symptoms will return.

 Support with the gluten-free diet is essential.
 It is important that the gluten-free diet is healthy, balanced and nutritionally adequate.
 A properly qualified dietitian can advise you on how best to achieve this.
 Find a dietitian who’s a member of the Irish Nutrition and Dietetic Institute (INDI).